MJWootton-Research/Macchiato/README.md

 * `tokens` — Type: `integer`.
 The initial number of tokens held (Default is 0)
 * `min` — Type: `integer`.
 Minimum limit for tokens held by the place (Default is `None`, i.e. no lower limit)
 * `max` — Type: `integer`.
 Maximum limit for tokens held by the place (Default is `None`, i.e. no upper limit)
 * `limits` — Type: `list` of length two, containing `integer` types.
-If the number of tokens held by the place is found to be less than the first entry or greater than the second, a simulation of the Petri Net is terminated.
+If the number of tokens held by the place is found to be less than the first entry or greater than the second, a simulation of the Petri net is terminated.
 * group — Type: `integer`.
 Grouping label for Graphviz

 The optional parameters for `addTrans` are: